-This report discusses the conceptual design of the Automated Cone Machine (ACM) that is currently under development at the University of California, Davis.
-Current methods used by the California Department of Transportation (Caltrans) for deploying and retrieving traffic cones on highways involve exposing crew members to the hazards of fast moving traffic and flying debris.
-While some commercial cone handling machines have proven somewhat effective, vast improvements in operator safety can be made.
+This thesis discusses the conceptual design of the Automated Cone Machine (ACM) that is currently under development at the University of California, Davis.
+Methods used by the California Department of Transportation (Caltrans) for deploying and retrieving traffic cones on highways involve exposing crew members to the hazards of fast moving traffic and flying debris.
+While some commercial cone machines have proven somewhat effective, vast improvements in operator safety can be made.